The ‘Needs to Know’

 Time to walk: It’s hard to put a time on this as the walk’s really done as part of a full day out in Greenwich, with lots of buildings, markets & history to see

 Difficulty: All on hard paths.
-Only one steep bit which is the ‘not to be missed’ climb to the General Wolfe Statue for what is regarded as one of the best views across London
+There’s only one steep bit which is the ‘not to be missed’ climb to the General Wolfe Statue for what is regarded as one of the best views across London

-Parking: It’s possible to park on the street in Greenwich, but, in our opinion, there’s only one way to approach Greenwich which is the way it was intended…from the river.
+Parking: It’s possible to park on the street, but, in our opinion, there’s only one way to approach Greenwich which is the way it was intended…from the river.
 We therefore caught the excellent Clipper service from the London Eye & have built the journey into this walk

 Public toilets: Lots in the various buildings & numerous pubs, cafes etc in Greenwich itself